The System Design Courses

 File URL structure

-In a typical operating system, an hierarchical file system is used.
+In a typical operating system, a hierarchical file system is used.
 For example, on macOS, the URL structure is like this:

 In a typical cloud storage system, the URL structure is like this:

-- Since the file is meant to be shared with others, we do not want to expose the folder structure to the users.
+• The file is meant to be shared with others, so we do not want to expose the folder structure to other users.

 Therefore, we should use a flat structure.
 For example: